Mengdu: Transfer and acquisition

 Some mengdu are called "village shrine mengdu" (bonhyang mengdu) because they are associated with a specific village community.
 Unlike with other mengdu, the lay members of the community are deeply invested in the fate of the village shrine mengdu.
 In one historical instance, a thief killed the village shaman and stole her mengdu, only for the entire village to rally to retrieve the sacred objects and to punish the criminal.
-In another case, the village shaman passed away without a clear successor, so that her daughter, who had previously lived a laywoman's life as a diver, was obliged to become a shaman to take care of the mengdu and officiate the village rites.
+In another case, the village shaman died without a clear successor, so that her daughter, who had previously lived a laywoman's life as a diver, was obliged to become a shaman to take care of the mengdu and officiate the village rites.

 Other mengdu are newly forged, and are termed "self-made mengdu" (jajak mengdu).
 The brass for the self-made mengdu is traditionally gathered by asking the lay worshippers for donations of brass vessels and cutlery.
 Once the necessary metal has been pooled, the shaman visits the forge on an auspicious day.
 An initial ritual is held for the gods of the forge, including Jeon'gyeongnok, the celestial smith who forges the original mengdu in many Chogong bon-puri versions.
 Once the implements have been forged, they are washed in scented water and wine and dressed with the skirts.
 A ritual is held to summon the spirits of the ancestors into the new implements.
 The shaman then holds the first rituals with the mengdu, seeking to ascertain if the mengdu ancestors will hold them in favorable regard.

 The self-made mengdu are divided into two types: implements which are based on an original set, and entirely new implements.
 The former are identical to the originals from a ritual perspective, to the point of embodying the same specific ancestors.
 The latter is not preferred by shamans, although it is sometimes inevitable, as when someone is initiated without any close friends or relatives who are already shamans.
 Some shamans make their own mengdu because they are too proud to worship the ancestors of other families.